svenhjol/charmony-waddles/README.md

 This is a port of [Waddles](https://github.com/GirafiStudios/Waddles) by GirafiStudios to work with the Charmony suite of mods on fabric.

-Builds for Minecraft 1.21.4.
+## How to build?

+Clone the project and run the gradle build task.
+A game jar file and source jar file will be output to `build/libs`.
+Charmony core and API will be automatically bundled into the game jar so there are no dependencies other than Fabric API.

+Targets **Minecraft 1.21.4** only.

+## Original readme

-More information and downloads for the original project can be found on [CurseForge](https://minecraft.curseforge.com/projects/waddles)
+More information and downloads can be found on [CurseForge](https://minecraft.curseforge.com/projects/waddles)